-In this tutorial you will learn to Insert Records in Database with Entity Framework Core.
-EF Core executes Insert Operation for the entities whose EntityState is set to ‘Added’.
+In this tutorial we will learn to Insert Records in Database with Entity Framework Core.
+EF Core can insert a single record or bulk records at the same time.
+Note that entities that have EntityState value as ‘Added’ are insterted to the database.

 public class Department